 What's a Seed Ball?

 Seed balls have been around for a very long time.
-They are an ingenious way to distribute wildflower seed.
-Individual varieties of seed are proportionately mixed with red clay and compost to provide a self contained method of spreading native varieties.
-The ball protects the seed from birds and rodents.
+They are an ingenious way to distribute wildflower seeds.
+Individual varieties of seed are proportionately mixed with red clay and compost to provide a self-contained method of spreading native varieties.
+The ball protects the seed from birds.
 The seed cannot blow away.
-The best part is, you can cast these 'jules' (jewels) out on top of the soil any time of year.
+The best part is, you can cast these 'jules' (jewels) out on top of the soil (no digging and planting).
 Germination is triggered by temperature and moisture.
-The seed within the clay balls will wait patiently until their individual requirements are present.
+The viable seed within the clay balls will wait patiently until their individual requirements are present.
 In the Western U.S, the timing of germination is usually mid-fall to early spring - temps are down and precipitation is up.